FaiazS/Prototype-Design-Pattern-with-Registry-in-Java/README.md

 # Prototype-Design-Pattern-with-Registry-in-Java
 ---
 # Overview

 This project demonstrates the Prototype Design Pattern combined with a Registry to manage and clone objects efficiently in Java.
 It showcases how to create new objects by copying existing prototype instances instead of creating them from scratch, which can improve performance and flexibility.

 ---
 # You will learn:

-How to implement the Prototype pattern using a generic interface.
+-How to implement the Prototype pattern using a generic interface.

-How to create deep copies of objects with copy constructors.
+-How to create deep copies of objects with copy constructors.

-How to use a Registry to store and manage prototypes by keys.
+-How to use a Registry to store and manage prototypes by keys.

-How to extend prototypes with inheritance (Student and IntelligentStudent).
+-How to extend prototypes with inheritance (Student and IntelligentStudent).

-How client code can clone and customize objects from the registry.
+-How client code can clone and customize objects from the registry.

  ---
 # Table of Contents